threefoldtech/zos/docs/kubernetes/README.md

 `{DURATION}` By default is number of days.
 But also support notation with duration suffix like m for minute or h for hours There are two `{VM_SIZE}` VM_SIZE=1 (small) and VM_SIZE=2 (medium)

-# Provisioning and Deploiement of the cluster
+# Provisioning and Deployment of the cluster

 Our CLI tool tfuser makes it easy to interact with the TFGrid and provision a kubernetes cluster.

 ## Tfuser Install

-Tfuser is included in our zos repository.
+Tfuser is a developer oriented tool used to interact with node on devnet.
 Let's clone the repository and build the binary

 ```
 $ git clone https://github.com/threefoldtech/zos